-Then the thought crossed my mind.
+The thought crossed my mind today.
 The thought.

-“Why bother?”
-It begins.
 “You could just play video games.
 No one would care.
 No one would fault you.
-Hell, if you just never started this third book no one would notice.”
+Hell, if you never started this next book no one would notice.”

 “Hey, haven’t heard about you writing much lately.”